STRIDES/NIHCloudLabAWS/README.md

 If you have a question about Quota Limits, visit our [documentation](/docs/service_quotas.md) on how to request a limit increase.

 ## **Additional Training** <a name="TR"></a>
 This repo really only scratches the surface of what can be done in the cloud.
-If you are interested in additional cloud training opportunities please visit the [STRIDES Training page](cloud.nih.gov/training/).
-For more information on the STRIDES Initiative at the NIH, visit [our website](cloud.nih.gov) or contact the NIH STRIDES team at STRIDES@nih.gov for more information.
+If you are interested in additional cloud training opportunities please visit the STRIDES Training page at cloud.nih.gov/training/.
+For more information on the STRIDES Initiative at the NIH, visit our website at cloud.nih.gov or contact the NIH STRIDES team at STRIDES@nih.gov for more information.